Spiral of silence: Background

 The theory explains the formation of social norms at both the micro and macro level.
 "As a micro-theory, the spiral of silence examines opinion expression, controlling for people's predispositions – such as fear of isolation, and also demographic variables that have been shown to influence people's willingness to publicly express opinions on issues, such as agricultural biotechnology."
 This micro effect is seen in experiments such as the Asch conformity experiments, conducted as early as the 1950s, in which a group of students are asked to compare the length of lines.
 All but one student are coached ahead of time on what answers to give and how to behave.
 When the coached subjects gave unanimously incorrect answers, the dissenter tended to agree with the majority, at times even when the difference between the lines was so egregious as seven inches.
 On the macro level, the spiral of silence occurs if more and more members of the perceived minority fall silent.
 This is when public perceptions of the opinion climate begin to shift.
 "In other words, a person's individual reluctance to express his or her opinion, simply based on perceptions of what everyone else thinks, has important implications at the social level."
 As one opinion gains interest, the amount of exposure it receives increases, leading the public to believe it is the majority.
 The perceived minority then faces the threat and fear of isolation from society unless they conform.
 As the opinion gains momentum, the perceived minority falls deeper into their silence.
 This continues until the perceived minority no longer speaks out against it, either by presenting an image of agreement or actually conforming, and the opinion of the perceived majority ultimately becomes a social norm.
-Large scale effects of the spiral of silence can be seen when examining the growth of the dominant opinion within a countries political climate or other such issues.
+Large scale effects of the spiral of silence can be seen when examining the growth of the dominant opinion within a country's political climate or other such issues.